Graylog2/documentation/pages/extended_search.rst

 Value actions
 -------------
 The value actions produce different results depending on the type of the value and where the menu is opened.
-Following actions can be executed.
+The following actions can be executed.

 .. image:: /images/views_value_actions.png